 5 books you didn’t know were written by women

 It wasn’t until the late 19th century that women were legally allowed to write books.
 Lucky for us, many of them did, anyway.
-Louisa May Alcott, the Brontë Sisters and many others disguised their identities in order to speak their minds.
-Whether they published anonymously, under a male pen name or acted as a ghost writer for a male relative, many books we love today were unknowingly authored by women.
+Little Women author Louisa May Alcott (A. M. Barnard), Wuthering Heights author Emily Brontë (Ellis Bell), and many others disguised their identities on certain works in order to speak their minds.
+Whether they published anonymously, under a male pen name, or acted as a ghost writer for a male relative, many books we love today were unknowingly authored by women.

-Fast forward to 2023.
+Fast forward to 2026.
 Things have changed (mostly).
 Credit has now been given to many of those early authors who never received accolades in their lifetime.
 And while we’ve come a long way, gender-based discrimination still burns in some corners of the literary world.
-Many authors writing within the male-dominated science fiction genre still use their initials so gender remains ambiguous, or a pen name, including Andre Norton (Alice Mary Norton), James Tiptree, Jr. (Alice Sheldon) and Robin Hobb (Megan Lindholm).
+Some authors writing within traditionally male-dominated genres like science fiction or crime fiction have recently used their initials so gender remains ambiguous, or a pen name, including Ursula K. Le Guin (early in career as U. K. Le Guin), Lucy Maud Montgomery (L. M. Montgomery), Andre Norton (Alice Mary Norton), James Tiptree, Jr. (Alice Sheldon), and Robin Hobb (Megan Lindholm).

 Every year in March for Women’s History Month, we’re given the opportunity to commemorate and celebrate the vital role these trailblazers played in history.
-In that spirit, we’re highlighting the real writers behind these five books, from the classics to contemporary.
+In that spirit, we’re highlighting the real writers behind these five books, from the classics to contemporary, available on the Libby app.

 Middlemarch